,

 From getting to grips with baking from home regulations in the UK to actually selling your cakes from home, here’s what you need to know.

-How to start a cake business from home – a 10-step guide
+How to start a home bakery business

-1. Register as self-employed
+2. Register as self-employed

-When you’re starting your home baking business you need to tell HMRC you’re self-employed so that they know you need to pay tax through the Self Assessment system.
+When you’re starting your home baking business, you need to tell HMRC you’re self-employed so that they know you need to pay tax through the Self Assessment system.
 You need to do this even if you’re going to be running your home baking business as a side hustle, part-time or if you have another job.

 To set up as a sole trader – the simplest business structure – telling HMRC is all you need to do to register your business.
 If you want to set up as a limited company instead, the process is a bit more complicated.
 See our step-by-step guide to setting up a limited company for more information.